caojiezhang/DeqIR/README.md

 ## 📎 Citation

-If you find the code helpful in your resarch or work, please cite the following paper(s).
+If you find the code helpful in your research or work, please cite the following paper(s).

 ```
 @article{cao2024deqir,